 To make friends from foes, to make sons from slaves;

-He crushed death to purchase dead men from all tribes,
+He conquered to rescue dead men from all tribes,

-For this Man of sorrows had joy set before Him,
+For this Man of sorrows with joy set before Him,

-To ransom the many, to cleanse and restore them.
+Would betroth the many, would cleanse and restore them.

 He lives!
 He speaks!
 Let proud hearts be baffled,

-Let those who believe Him, with joyful hearts burning,
+Let those who now trust Him, with joyful hearts burning,

 Make haste to proclaim Him, until His returning. ——-